After a long, cold winter, spring has officially arrived!

 - Every spring, thoroughly inspect your home for any signs of wear and tear, small gaps, or damaged roofing material.
 Snow, wind, and cold temperatures can be particularly damaging to your home, so it’s important to regularly check for weak areas.

 - Be sure to inspect your garage, gutters, porches and decks, as these provide shelter for wandering wildlife.

 - Clean up any fallen tree material, trim back branches, and eliminate any bedding material wildlife can collect in your yard.

-- Eliminate food sources that may attract wildlife to your home property.
+- Remove all food sources from your property that may attract wildlife:

-- Set up motion sensor lights and sprinkler systems to prevent wildlife from becoming too comfortable on your property.
+- Invest in motion sensored lights and/or sprinkler systems to startle wildlife and prevent them from being too comfortable roaming your lawn and property.